 The soothing music of the Native American Flute captured Lois Vanskike's ear after attending a flute circle meeting in 2013.
 Lois had just purchased her first Native American flute at the Pecan Festival in Green Valley.
-The flute was intended to be decoration on her coffee table.
-At the flute circle Keith Stanford sold her six flute lessons, via email, for $40.
-The lessons were sent once a week for six weeks.
-After lots of practice Lois attended a Flute gathering in Flagstaff and met R.C.
+The flute was intended to be decoration on her coffee table, but then flute circle Keith Stanford sold her six flute lessons, once a week for six weeks.
+After lots of practice, Lois attended a flute gathering in Flagstaff and met R.C.
 Nakai and many other great players from all over the United States.
 So inspired, Lois established the Green Valley Flute Circle in 2014.
 The circle meets once a month at the Joyner Library on the last Sunday of the month at 2:00 P.M.

 The Fred Fox Jazz Ensemble

 University of Arizona's premier small jazz ensemble is comprised of jazz studies majors as well as students pursuing other degrees at UArizona.
 The Fred Fox Jazz Ensemble (FFJE) has featured at the Tucson Jazz Festival, The Nash jazz club in Phoenix, Tohono Chul and other area venues.
 Many of the students are involved in multiple groups in and around Tucson and have become 1st call musicians for many of Tucson's professional musical engagements.
 The Ensemble includes, David Lasansky - Alto sax, Simeon Roth - Alto sax, Joe Bales - Tenor Sax, Diego Urrea – Guitar, Gabe Stultz – Guitar, John Black – Bass, Johnny Hines – Piano, Kai Felix - Drums.